 Leo built this to go with his new innovation, the precision bass, the world’s first electric bass with frets.
 Complete with its own amp it pretty much single-handedly paved the way for the modern rock combo.

-Not only bass players favoured the Bassman, guitar players used it as well.
+Not only bass players favored the Bassman, guitar players used it as well.

 These amps were very well made and once they started to export and Jim Marshall got hold of them he got together with Pete Townsend and Eric Clapton to develop the Marshall JTM45, using the Bassman as their starting point.